Whistleblower Policy & Procedure

 If the alert service is contacted, PAM will be given the disclosure to investigate in accordance with this policy.

-If there has been any involvement in improper conduct, making a disclosure will not protect from consequences.
+If you have had any involvement in improper conduct, making a disclosure will not of itself protect you from the consequences of such involvement.
 However, the admission will be taken into account when considering disciplinary or other action.

 7. What should be included in a disclosable matter report